vookimedlo/alfred-say-you-say-me/README.md

 -------------------

 Have too many voices for a selection is pretty useless, so you can configure the language filter in a workflow configuration.
 Fill all required locales in `language_filter` variable.
+Filter is case insensitive and is a regular expression.
+If you don't know what the regular expression is, just put threre all locales divided by pipe symbol `|`.
+See the screenshot below.

 ![Alfred workflow configuration screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.51.32.png?raw=true "")